puppetlabs/puppet-enterprise_issues/README.md

 # Public Puppet Enterprise Issue Reporting

-This repository will allow public community members to file bug reports, doc change requests, and feature request against Puppet Enterprise and closed source components.
+This repository will allow public community members to file bug reports, doc change requests, and feature request against Puppet Enterprise and its components, such as the PE management modules.
 If you're filing an issue on an open source project such as Puppet or Facter, please use those repositories directly.

-The PE Engineering teams regularly monitors and triages issues and requests here.
+The PE Product team regularly monitors and triages issues and requests here.
 Planning and roadmap activity takes place internally, so you may not see much activity until engineering begins actively working on a reported issue.

 :bulb: Note that there are no SLA agreements for issues filed in this way and customer reports take priority.
 If you have a support contract, you should raise issues via